Skip to content

 VFDs, welding equipment, and microwave ovens interfere with 2.4 GHz.
 Use 5 GHz in areas with heavy industrial equipment.

 Industrial wireless completes the product coverage.
-The next chapter covers market-specific network designs — railway, substation, and hazardous location networks each have unique requirements, certifications, and product choices.
+The next chapter covers market-specific network designs — railway, substation, and hazardous-location networks each have unique requirements, certifications, and product choices.

 • Hirschmann.
 (2024).
 Belden/Hirschmann Essentials 2024.
 Belden.